pandeysudip/web/README.md

 # My Webpage
-Website created using HTML, CSS, and Bootstrap.
+Portfolio created using HTML, CSS, and Bootstrap.

 The website is deployed to GitHub at:
 https://pandeysudip.github.io/web/